-Taking account of the matters summarised above, the Secretary of State is, for the present, not able to grant consent to the plan (as defined) under the Habitats Directive and award the relevant licences.
-This is because there is not certainty, within the meaning of the ECJ Judgment in the Waddenzee case, that the plan will not adversely affect the integrity of relevant European Sites, taking account of the mitigation measures that can be imposed before any activity starts.
+Taking account of all the matters discussed, the Secretary of State is able to grant consent to the plan (as defined) under the Habitats Directive and award the relevant licence.
+This is because there is certainty, within the meaning of the ECJ Judgment in the Waddenzee case, that the plan will not adversely affect the integrity of relevant European Sites, taking account of the mitigation measures that can be imposed before any activity starts.